liveahero-wiki/liveahero-wiki.github.io/_posts/2024-10-21-community-survey-2024.md

 </details>

 <details markdown="1">
-<summary>Advanced Analysis</summary>
+<summary>Association Rules Analysis</summary>

 The popularity poll clearly shows that the game has successfully captured the market that likes muscular male and furries, but has the game captured market that like other kind of characters?
 We are going to find out with other metrics.

 **Analysis 1: `Lift` value in *Top 10 popularity poll***

 - Wikipedia definition of `Lift`: [https://en.wikipedia.org/wiki/Lift_(data_mining)](https://en.wikipedia.org/wiki/Lift_(data_mining))
-- How to we use this metric in our analysis:
+- How do we use this metric in our analysis:
   - If `Lift(Canes, Gaius) > 1`, then it means that the number of times that {% chara_link Canes %} and {% chara_link Gaius %} are chosen together in *Top 10 popularity poll* is higher than **what can be expected from their individual popularity**.
   - Due to this property, characters that are already very popular individually won't show up in this heatmap